rashafathima/eodash_hackathon/README.md

 ### • Features : The feature option on the top right corner of the home page will redirect you to a HTML file which will give you a visualization of our project in the coming future.
 We would possibly integrate the data of NO2 with CH4 and CO2 in order to make our product more feasible and simple.

 <img src="images/fscope.png">

+### • Data Analysis : On the Top right corner of the home page, the data analysis sector contains the documentation of our case studies(in pdf format).
+We have integrated the datasets of the emission levels for CO2 and CH4 for both layers of troposphere in the same graph.

+## <i>You can also access the data analysis documentation from below</i>

+<a href = "">Data Analysis</a>